NCAR/python-tutorial/pages/part1_1.rst

     With ``git commit``, you've updated your repository with all the changes you staged, in this case just one file.

-12. Look at the git logs:
+12. Look at the Git logs:

     .. code-block:: bash